 Melissa Kontsis – Director of Beacon Physical Therapy, Beacon West Clinic Manager, PT, ATC

 Melissa is the Director of PT for Beacon Orthopaedics and Sports Medicine.
 While overseeing the operations of all three Beacon PT departments, she continues to treat patients on a daily basis.
 She is a physical therapist and athletic trainer.
 As a Board-Certified Sports Medicine Specialist, she has treated high school, college, Olympic and professional athletes over the past 20 years.
 Personally, she is an avid runner and a former college volleyball player at Temple University and has also completed in local bodybuilding competitions.
 Her husband is the Head Football Coach at Walnut Hills High School, and they have been residents of West side of Cincinnati with their three children for over a decade.

-Adam Testerman – Summit Woods Assistant Clinic Manager, PT, DPT
+Adam Testerman – Director of Physical Therapy, PT, DPT

-Adam is a physical therapist and assistant manager with four years of experience in sports medicine and rehabilitation.
+Adam is a physical therapist and Director of Physical Therapy with experience in sports medicine and rehabilitation since 2012.
 Adam is a graduate of Kings High School and earned his bachelor’s in science at Miami University in exercise science.
 He achieved his doctorate in physical therapy from the University of St. Augustine, San Diego.
-Adam has worked with athletes of all ages from middle school to the professional level including the NBA and X-Games competitors.
-Adam is well versed in ACL, rotator cuff, labral repair and total joint rehabilitation.
-He and his wife Lauren are residents of Mason and enjoy spending time with friends/family and their English bulldog Walter.
+Adam has been a part of the Beacon PT team since 2016 and has worked with athletes of all ages from middle school to the professional level including the NBA and X-Games competitors.
+He, his wife Lauren, and three sons Camden, Colton, and Cohen reside in Mason and enjoy spending time with friends/family.